SonyaMoisset/Pluralsight_Training/angular.md

 # Angular

-## Angular: The Big Pictureby Joe Eames
+## Angular: The Big Picture by Joe Eames
 COMPLETED | 10/01/2016

 - Introduction